 Thanks for the question, and welcome to Apple Support Communities.

-The following article provides isolation steps for the symptoms you mentioned:
+The following article includes troubleshooting steps for your issue: